TheLeerName/leers-psych-mod-core/README.md

 Currently uses [Psych Engine 0.7.3](https://github.com/ShadowMario/FNF-PsychEngine/tree/0.7.3)

 ## Changes
-- Changed building guide to be better
+- Changed building guide to be a MORE better
+1. Uses libs from project.xml as hmm.json
+2. Warns or throws error if your haxe is outdated
 - Removed useless files like `assets/exclude` and things from `art`
 - Libs uses only one specific version
 - Fully rewritten Paths.hx